 What advice would you give to our undergraduate medical students?

 I am not trying to encourage anyone to study even harder; exam results lose a lot of their significance over a few years, so it is important to maintain the perseverance and commitment that are the hallmarks of a medical doctor, even after a disappointing end-term or comprehensive exam result.
 I find it important to cultivate friendships both inside and outside the university, as these relationships can be surprisingly energizing, even in seemingly impossible situations.
 I cannot stress enough the importance of maintaining mental health.
-Spending time with friends, doing TDK, or volunteering at the university is also very important, in my opinion.
+Spending time with friends, doing TDK, or volunteering at the university are also very important, in my opinion.
 Medicine is one of the most beautiful helping professions, but it is often difficult to face the challenges alone.
 I encourage everyone to feel free to ask for help if they get stuck, because becoming a doctor and learning how to do it, as well as patient care, can be much easier if done together as a team.

 Dr. Zsuzsanna Fecser, Alumni Directorate